milesporter91/MakeChangeProject/README.md

 ### Step 5: Program loops back to step 1, or outputs farewell message.

 **NOTE:** Amount paid must be higher than the purchase price.
 If insufficient funds are supplied, the remaining balance will be told to the customer.

+If anything other than a number is input for currency inputs, the program will stop

 ## Technologies Used
 - Java